fairdataihub/SPARClink/MLDataIndexingEngine/WordCloud/Readme.md

 # Word Cloud
-This module uses frequency of occurence for all words present in the vocabulary and ranks them based on their frequency.
+This module uses frequency of occurrence for all words present in the vocabulary and ranks them based on their frequency.
 It also provides a method that takes in these words and their frequencies to generate word cloud in the shape of the image `sparc_lung.jpg`.
 Higher the frequency larger the size of the word in the word cloud.

  ## Demo
  Using human lungs shape silhouette image to generate mask